theronhitchman/differential-geometry/projects/index.md

 Differential Geometry gives us lots of opportunity for further study on special topics.
-Depending on which grade you are aiming for, you will complete projects of various types that allow you to do go deeper into special parts of the subject.
+Depending on which grade you are aiming for, you will complete projects of various types that allow you to go deeper into special parts of the subject.

 ## First Project Descriptions